yalexhwang/this-or-that/readme.md

 # A voting app in node.js

-##This app is made with Node.js, MongoDB and Express.js using Jade as the templating engine.
+### A voting app with two options (yes or no, this or that, etc.) made with: Node.js/Express.js with Jade as the templating engine, and MongoDB.